-Bit 6 Count/Process CRC/Start Synchronization Timer: This bit is used for three functions.
+Bit 6 COUNT/PROCESS ECC: This bit is used for two functions.

-Count: In this mode, this bit is used for the initial value of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
-This mode is selected when the Data Transfer Bit (Bit 0 of the Writable Control Store (WCS) Control Field) is set.
+COUNT: In this mode, this bit is used for the initial value of the Format Sequencer Byte Counter for the execution of the Current Sequencer Word.
+This mode is selected when the DATA TRANSFER Bit (Bit 0 of the Writable Control Store (WCS) CONTROL FIELD) is set.

-Process CRC: When this bit is set, the Format Sequencer will process the current NRZ Data as the CRC Field.
-In a write operation, the generated remainder is appended to the outgoing NRZ Data stream.
-In a read operation, the circuit is set up to evaluate the recomputed remainder for a zero syndrome.
-This mode is selected when the Data Transfer Bit (Bit 0 of the Writable Control Store (WCS) Control Field) is reset, and the Read Gate-On Bit code is not set.
+PROCESS ECC: When this bit is set, the Format Sequencer will process the current NRZ data as the ECC field.
+In a Write Operation, the generated remainder is appended to the outgoing NRZ Data Stream.
+In a Read Operation, the circuit is set up to evaluate the recomputed remainder for a zero syndrome.
+This mode is selected when the DATA TRANSFER Bit (Bit 0 of the Writable Control Store (WCS) CONTROL FIELD) is reset.